rvickram/course-registration-site/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.

 This is the client for the course registration website I created.
 It uses Angular and Bootstrap, and connects to Firebase and MongoDB through an API I created.
+Features include:
+- Account creation
+- Ability to browse available courses
+- Ability to create schedules and optionally post them publicly
+- Ability to view publicly created schedules
+- And more!

 ## Development server